Desktop

 cmd package path app

-De-Bloater may be useful if you insist on using an app rather than the command line.
+De-Bloater may be of use if you insist on using an app rather than the command line.

-Disable captive portal pings to Google by running via ADB or as root:
+Disable Google connections, run via ADB or as root:

 settings put global captive_portal_mode 0